 Metallic Coating Systems

 Metallic coatings are the hottest new trend in decorative flooring.
 They provide a flowing, 3-D marbled look with iridescent accents and are perfectly suited for high traffic areas where a real visual impact is desired.
 To obtain the marbled look, applicators spray solvents into the uncured epoxy to disperse the added metallic pigment, and/or use a blower or notched squeegee to produce rippled effects.
-The possible effects are only limited by the installer’s imagination.

 However, these systems are restricted to indoor locales as they are not suitable for UV exposure (or addition of anti-skid).
 And due to the complexity of application, this flooring can be expensive to install.
 Kitchens, garages, workshops, basements and family rooms are common areas for installation of these systems.
 (See GarageFloorCoating.com’s Liquid Art and Liquid Minerals coating systems).